Tris Imboden: Career

 Imboden began his adolescent career in various surf bands, and then achieved professional status in a high school band called The Other Half.
-The band performed at venues ranging from sock hops to Hollywood's venerable Teenage Fair, where Imboden said their popularity "clogged the whole entrance".
-Out of Newport Harbor High School, Imboden cofounded Honk in 1970.
+The band performed at venues ranging from sock hops to Hollywood's venerable Teenage Fair, where Imboden said their popularity "clogged the whole entrance."
+Out of Newport Harbor High School, Imboden co-founded Honk in 1970.
 After recording some demo songs, the band's first album was the soundtrack for the surf movie Five Summer Stories, crediting Imboden as composer, producer, drummer, harmonica player, and vocalist.
 Imboden established a career trend, ultimately lasting through to Chicago, of occasionally being featured on harmonica.
 The song "Pipeline Sequence" reached No. 1 on Hawai'i radio.
-Being a member of Honk provided Imboden with formative future career experience as the band built their studio recording skills, their touring skills, and innumerable industry contacts.
-They worked with bands which would eventually serve as Imboden's future professional base, by touring with Loggins and Messina, Jackson Browne, and The Beach Boys—and by opening Chicago's concerts.
+Being a member of Honk provided Imboden with formative future-career experience as the band honed their studio recording skills, their touring skills, and innumerable industry contacts.
+They worked with bands which would eventually serve as Imboden's future professional base by touring with Loggins and Messina, Jackson Browne, and The Beach Boys—and by opening Chicago's concerts.
 Honk went on hiatus from 1976 to 1986, when they established a tradition of periodic reunion concerts in their original home area of Southern California, as band members' schedules permit.

 From 1977 to 1986, Imboden became a full-time recording and touring member of the Kenny Loggins Band, and then would do part-time work with them until 1989, for a total of 12 years of collaboration.
-During his full-time tenure there, he composed and performed the drum set arrangements for popular 1980s motion picture soundtracks: Caddyshack and Footloose.
+During his full-time tenure there, he composed and performed the drum set arrangements for popular 1980s motion picture soundtracks for Caddyshack and Footloose.